magenta-aps/osdatascanner/docs/dev-environment.md

 3. Provide OSdatascanner with Application Details:
-    After setting up the Azure Application and assigning the required permissions, you'll need to update OSdatascanner with the application's details.
+    After setting up the Azure Application and assigning the required permissions, you'll need to create a `GraphGrant` in OSdatascanner with the application's details.

-    Open the *dev-settings.toml* file for both the admin and report folders.
+    Open the admin module and locate the "Grants" section in the side menu.
+    (`localhost:8020/organizations/grants/`)

-    Locate the section labeled [msgraph] and insert the following values from your Azure Application:
+    Create an **MSGraph Grant** and insert the following values from your Azure Application:

-    * Application ID (Client ID)
+    * App ID (Client ID)
-    * Directory ID (Tenant ID)
+    * Tenant ID
     * Client Secret

 ## Linting and static analysis